miguelmota/alexa-voice-service.js/README.md

   PAUSE - when audio source is paused
   STOP - when audio source is stopped playing
-  ENQUEUE - when an audio source is added to queue DEQUEUE - when an audio source is removed from queue
+  ENQUEUE - when an audio source is added to queue DEQUE - when an audio source is removed from queue
 ```

 # TODO